-Allocates \$1.9 million Department of Pesticide Regulation Fund and \$1.4 million ongoing to improve and streamline the Department's registration and reevaluation processes, identify alternatives to high-risk fumigants, and lead strategic collaborations with stakeholders and agency partners to develop plans and programs to support implementation of sustainable pest management in agricultural, urban, and wildland settings.
+- Allocates \$1.9 million Department of Pesticide Regulation Fund and \$1.4 million ongoing, with 7 positions, to improve and streamline the Department's registration and reevaluation processes, identify alternatives to high-risk fumigants, and lead strategic collaborations with stakeholders and agency partners to develop plans and programs to support implementation of sustainable pest management in agricultural, urban, and wildland settings. - Adopts \$3.3 million Department of Pesticide Regulation Fund for 2023-24: \$2.9 million in one-time funding and \$371,000 ongoing funding for 2 permanent CalPEST staff to continue the CalPEST design, development, and implementation.